-Normally on a termly basis, the auditor reports to the governing body through the audit committee on the operation of the systems of control and on the discharge of the financial responsibilities of the Trustees, and prepares a termly summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
-Due to Covid this year only one report was completed and reported to the Trustees.
+The auditor reports to the governing body through the audit committee on the operation of the systems of control and on the discharge of the financial responsibilities of the Trustees, and prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-The Trust confirms Williams Giles has delivered their schedule of work as agreed given the Covid restrictions, no material control issues arose as a result of the internal auditor's work.
+The Trust confirms Williams Giles has delivered their schedule of work as agreed, no material control issues arose as a result of the internal auditor's work.